-\paragraph{Diffusion-based virtual try-on.} With the rapid advancement of diffusion models~\citep{ho2020denoising,rombach2022high}, a series of powerful virtual try-on methods have been proposed~\citep{kim2024stableviton,zhu2023tryondiffusion,choi2025improving,zhou2025flowattention,sun2024outfitanyone}.
-Early approaches like DCI-VTON~\citep{gou2023taming} follow a traditional two-stage pipeline: first warping the garment to match the body, then applying a diffusion model to blend it with the person image.
-More recent methods~\citep{morelli2023ladi,kim2024stableviton,zhu2023tryondiffusion,choi2025improving} adopt a single diffusion process that directly synthesizes the try-on result, shifting the focus to more effective conditioning strategies.
-For example, LaDI-VTON~\citep{morelli2023ladi} employs textual inversion to encode garment identity, while IDM-VTON~\citep{choi2025improving} introduces a GarmentNet module for structural and appearance guidance.
-Leffa~\citep{zhou2025flowattention} further proposes a Leffa loss to guide attention weights during the final 500 denoising steps, enhancing fine-grained texture recovery.
-Complementary to these methods, FitDiT~\citep{jiang2024fitdit} explores an alternative direction.
-Built on SD3~\citep{esser2024rectifiedflow}, which adopts a DiT-based architecture~\citep{peebles2023scalable}, it uses an aggressive rectangular mask to impose stronger spatial constraints, effectively mitigating the alignment issues faced by earlier mask-based pipelines.
-Despite notable progress, current diffusion-based methods still suffer from visible shortcomings.
-These include garment fragmentation artifacts due to imprecise human segmentation, as well as inaccurate rendering of fine patterns such as flowers or text.
-Addressing these open challenges remains a key direction.
+\paragraph{Diffusion-based virtual try-on.} With the rapid advancement of diffusion models~\citep{ho2020denoising,rombach2022high}, powerful virtual try-on methods have emerged~\citep{kim2024stableviton,zhu2023tryondiffusion,choi2025improving,zhou2025flowattention,sun2024outfitanyone}.
+Early methods like DCI-VTON~\citep{gou2023taming} use a two-stage pipeline: warping the garment to match the body, then blending it with the person image using a diffusion model.
+DT-VTON~\citep{zhang2024two} splits the task into structural alignment and texture replacement.
+More recent methods~\citep{morelli2023ladi,kim2024stableviton,zhu2023tryondiffusion,choi2025improving} employ a single diffusion process for direct try-on synthesis, with improved conditioning strategies.
+For instance, LaDI-VTON~\citep{morelli2023ladi} uses textual inversion to encode garment identity, while IDM-VTON~\citep{choi2025improving} introduces GarmentNet for structural and appearance guidance.
+Leffa~\citep{zhou2025flowattention} proposes a Leffa loss to guide attention weights during the final 500 denoising steps for better texture recovery.
+Complementary to these, FitDiT~\citep{jiang2024fitdit} adopts a DiT-based architecture~\citep{peebles2023scalable} with an aggressive rectangular mask to address alignment issues in mask-based pipelines.